Fauzia Wahab: Political career

 In 2003, she attended the National Defence College course for civil leaders.
 She was one of the initiators of the relationship with the National Democratic Institute (NDI) and was invited to attend the "Win With Women – Global Initiative" of the Institute in December 2003.
 In June 2004, she was invited by the NDI to attend the 2004 Democratic National Convention in Boston where Senator John Kerry was nominated as the Democratic Party's candidate for president in 2004.

 Fauzia also represented her party on a study tour of the German Parliamentary System in 2004.

 With the 2005 Local Government elections taking place in August, she gained responsibility for working out an adjustment with the Jamat-e-Islami in the District East of Karachi.
 In September 2005, she was nominated to contest the elections of Nazim of the City District Government Karachi.
-However, her candidature was withdrawn in favour Naimatullah Khan.
+However, her candidature was withdrawn in favour of Naimatullah Khan.

-During the National Assembly of 2002 and 2007, she was an active member of the opposition involved in a number of questions, calling attention notices, adjournment motions, resolutions and motions.
+During the National Assembly of 2002 and 2007, she was an active member of the opposition involved in putting up a number of questions, calling attention notices, adjournment motions, resolutions and motions.
 She was also a mover of a number of bills including a bill on the environment and a ban on polythene bags.

 She was nominated again for a second term by the PPP and returned to the National Assembly.
 She took oath as a Treasury bench member on 6 March 2008.

 After Information Minister Sherry Rehman resigned from her government position, the party position she held was taken away and Fauzia Wahab was appointed the Information Secretary of the PPP.
 By virtue of being the Information Secretary, Fauzia Wahab became an ex officio member of the Central Executive Committee of the Party.

 In her second term as MNA, she was elected as Chairman of the Standing Committee of the National Assembly on Finance and Revenue.
 This committee was the second most active parliamentary committee after the Public Accounts Committee in the number of meetings held.